 With a focus on using Community-Based Participatory Research to address health disparities, she is the Principal Investigator of National Institutes of Health (NIH) -funded, community- based interventions and led a Centers for Disease Control (CDC) REACH Center grant to eliminate diabetes disparities among African Americans and Latinos.

 Current research foci include hypertension, obesity, diabetes and kidney disease prevention and control, and use of community health workers, social networks, digital media, and genomic information to address health disparities.
 She has an M.D. from Cornell University, and received a Master of Public Health (M.P.H.) from the University of Washington as a Robert Wood Johnson Clinical Scholar.

 University of Wisconsin – Madison (Madison, WI)

-After struggling to care for limited English-speaking patients during medical school and residency, she decided to pursue a research career investigating minority disparities in health care.
-Dr. Jacobs’ research interests include access to, and cultural specificity of, medical care delivered to minority patients, the impact of interpreter service interventiosn on the cost and quality of healthcare, health literacy, and the role that trust in health care plays in racial/ethnic disparities in health care.
+After struggling to care for patients who spoke limited English during medical school and residency, she decided to research minority disparities in health care.
+Dr. Jacobs’ research interests include access to, and cultural specificity of, medical care delivered to minority patients, the impact of interpreter service interventions on the cost and quality of healthcare, health literacy, and the role of trust in racial/ethnic disparities in health care.
 Her research has been supported by grants from the National Cancer Institute, The Robert Wood Johnson Foundation, The California Endowment, The Russell Sage Foundation and the Office of Minority Health.

 She is recognized as an expert on the provision of linguistically accessible and culturally competent care and has served on Office of Minority Health, Joint Commission, and AHRQ expert panels.
 She has published numerous peer-reviewed journal articles and has authored three book chapters.
 In addition, she works with other investigators to design culturally specific research, and teaches residents and medical students about practicing culturally sensitive medicine.